calculix/pygccx/readme.md

 Maintainability:
 - Use depedancy injection and inversion of control
-- write code against protocolls not implementations
+- write code against protocols not implementations
-- Each protocoll class name starts with an "I" and is placed in the module "protocolls"
+- Each protocol class name starts with an "I" and is placed in the module "protocols"
 - classes are only instanciated in class "Model" or by the user to pass it to other classes
 - write for every class a unit test with 100% coverage.
 - if possible, write an integation test (i.e. a ccx model which uses the new class / feature)